open-cluster-management-io/config-policy-controller/README.md

 # Configuration Policy Controller
-Red Hat Advanced Cluster Management Governance - Configuration Policy Controller
+Red Hat Advanced Cluster Management - Governance - Configuration Policy Controller

 ## How it works

-This operator watches for the following changes to trigger reconcile:
+The Configuration Policy Controller watches for the following triggers to execute a reconcile:

-1. configurationpolicy changes in all watched namespaces on hub
+1. ConfigurationPolicy changes in all watched namespaces on the hub cluster

-Every reconcile does following things:
+Every reconcile the controller will:

-1. Create/update/delete replicated policy on managed cluster in cluster namespace
+1. Create/update/delete the replicated policy on the managed cluster in the cluster namespace
-2. Handles the object template specified in the configurationpolicy and creates an object / status update depending on the details of the object template
+2. Handle the object template specified in the ConfigurationPolicy and create an object and/or status update depending on the details of the object template

 ## Run